 MaineCare covers the cost of nursing home care for all state residents that 1) require the level of care provided in a nursing home and 2) are financially eligible for the program.
-However, for some residents MaineCare will instead pay for home care, home modifications, adult day care and other supportive services that allows a nursing home-qualified person to live in their home.
-This service is provided through the Older Adults and Adults with Disabilities Medicaid Waiver.
+However, for some residents MaineCare will instead pay for home care, home modifications, adult day care, and other supportive services that allows nursing home-qualified persons to live in their homes.
+This service is provided through the Elderly and Adults with Disabilities Medicaid Waiver.

 Another non-nursing home program relevant to seniors is a benefit called Consumer Directed Attendant Services or CDAS.
-Under CDAS, a beneficiary can receive assistance with their activities of daily living (attendant care) in their home.
-The beneficiary is also given the option to “consumer direct” their care provider.
-Stated another way, the beneficiary can choose their care provider and can even hire family members to provide care.
+Under CDAS, beneficiaries can receive assistance with their activities of daily living (attendant care) in their home.
+Beneficiaries are also given the option to “consumer direct” their care provider.
+Stated another way, beneficiaries can choose their care provider and can even hire family members to provide care.